Security teams & incident response

 but you.

 Not all end-to-end encryption is zero-knowledge.
-Qaxa encrypts locally, before anything leaves your device.
-We store only ciphertext.
-A server breach or data request yields nothing but cryptographic noise.
+Qaxa encrypts locally before anything leaves your device.
+We store only ciphertext, so a server breach or legal request yields nothing but cryptographic noise.
 Don’t trust us.
 Trust the math.

 View the security model